ybotman/TangoTiempoFE/README Stack.md

 ### Frontend
 - **React.js**: The primary library used for building the user interface.
 - **Next.js**: Used for server-side rendering and static site generation, optimizing performance and SEO.
-- **MUI (Material-UI)**: A popular React UI framework used for implementing the design and layout with Material Design components.
+- **MUI (Material-UI)**: Heavily reliant on the  React UI framework used for implementing the design and layout with Material Design components.
 - **FullCalendar**: A powerful and customizable JavaScript library used for displaying the calendar view and managing event scheduling.
 - **Axios/Fetch API**: For making HTTP requests to the backend API.